-- How many times?/How frequently?
+- o How many times?/How frequently?

 - Why have you taken your cookstove to the shop for maintenance?

 - For scheduled maintenance.

 - It was not heating properly.

 - It fell and broke.

 - Other reason (please specify)

-- Did you ever pay anyone to fix your cookstove?
+- o Did you ever pay anyone to fix your cookstove?

 - [If yes] How much did you have to pay?

-[If no]
+[If no] Why have you never taken your cookstove to the shop for maintenance? (multiple select)

-- Why have you never taken your cookstove to the shop for maintenance? (multiple choice, but constraint: cannot select first option AND another option). - It was not necessary, it never broke. - The cookstove needed to be fixed, but I could not find anyone who knew how to fix it. - The cookstove needed to be fixed, but the closest shop was too far away. - The cookstove needed to be fixed, but I did not have the money to pay for the repair. - Other reason (please specify).
+- The cookstove needed to be fixed, but I could not find anyone who knew how to fix it. - The cookstove needed to be fixed, but the closest shop was too far away. - The cookstove needed to be fixed, but I did not have the money to pay for the repair. - Other reason (please specify).